 - a.
 The Managed Care Plan shall submit an aging claims summary as specified in Section XIV, Reporting Requirements, and the Managed Care Plan Report Guide, and in the manner and format determined by the Agency. - b.
-The Managed Care Plan shall comply with the following requirements: - (1) For Medicaid-only enrollees residing in a nursing facility and receiving hospice services, the Managed Care Plan shall pay the hospice provider for hospice services. - (2) For dually eligible enrollees residing in a nursing facility and receiving hospice services, the hospice provider shall bill Medicare for the per diem rate for hospice services. - c.
+For dually eligible enrollees residing in a nursing facility and receiving hospice services, the Managed Care Plan shall ensure that the hospice provider shall bill Medicare for the per diem rate for hospice services. - c.
 Pursuant to s.
-409.975(6), F.S., a MMA Plan and hospitals shall negotiate mutually acceptable rates, methods, and terms of payment.
+409.975(6), F.S., a MMA Managed Care Plan and hospitals shall negotiate mutually acceptable rates, methods, and terms of payment.
 For rates, methods, and terms of payment negotiated after this Contract is executed, the MMA shall pay hospitals, at a minimum, the rate the Agency would have paid on the first day of the contract between the provider and the Managed Care Plan.
 Such payments to hospitals may not exceed one-hundred and twenty percent (120%) of the rate the Agency would have paid on the first day of the contract between the provider and the Managed Care Plan, unless specifically approved by the Agency.
 Payment rates may be updated periodically. - d.
 Pursuant to s.
 409.975(1)(a) and (b), F.S., a MMA Plan shall make payments to essential providers as specified in the MMA Exhibit.
 In accordance with s.
-409.976(2), F.S., a MMA Plan shall pay statewide inpatient psychiatric programs (SIPPs) the payment rates established by the Agency. - e.
-For claims for services: - (1) The date of claim receipt is the date the Managed Care Plan receives the claim at its designated claims receipt location. - (2) The date of Managed Care Plan claim payment is the date of the check or other form of payment. - (3) For all electronically submitted claims for services, the Managed Care Plan shall: - (a) Within twenty-four (24) hours after the beginning of the next business day after receipt of the claim, provide electronic acknowledgement of the receipt of the claim to the electronic source submitting the claim. - (b) Pursuant to s.
+409.976(2), F.S., a MMA Plan shall pay statewide inpatient psychiatric programs (SIPPs) the payment rates established by the Agency.

+e.
+For claims for services:

+- (1) The date of claim receipt is the date the Managed Care Plan receives the claim at its designated claims receipt location. - (2) The date of Managed Care Plan claim payment is the date of the check or other form of payment. - (3) For all electronically submitted claims for services, the Managed Care Plan shall: - (a) Within twenty-four (24) hours after the beginning of the next business day after receipt of the claim, provide electronic acknowledgement of the receipt of the claim to the electronic source submitting the claim. - (b) Pursuant to s.
 409.982(5), F.S., within ten (10) business days of receipt of nursing facility and hospice clean claims, pay or notify the provider or designee that the claim is denied or contested.
 The notification to the provider of a contested claim shall include an itemized list of additional information or documents necessary to process the claim.